Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 Durmitor Park is also a UNESCO World Heritage site, and it should be on your 5-day Montenegro itinerary.
 The Durmitor is a massif and is part of the Dinaric Alps.
 Its highest peak, Bobotov Kuk, reaches a height of 2,523 meters.
 The massif is limited by the Tara River Canyon to the north, the Piva River Canyon to the west, and the Komarnica River Canyon to the south.

-If you are a hiker, you can plan in at least two days for the national park – half a day for hiking around Black Lake and a short time for the Zabljak.
+If you are a hiker, you can plan in at least two days for the national park.
+Half a day for hiking around Black Lake and a short time for the Zabljak.
 You can visit many areas of the national park for free, but if you want to hike around Black Lake, you have to pay around 3€ for the entrance fee (plus a parking fee if you park your car near the lake).

 Black Lake is located at the foot of the Medjed mountain and consists of two smaller lakes: Big and Little Lake, which are connected by a little strait (in summer, it dries up, and then it is actually two separate lakes).
 The largest of 18 glacial lakes in Durmitor National Park offers more than 3 kilometers of long walking paths around the lake.
-But you can also rent bikes and do more sporty activities there.

 THINGS TO DO IN 6 DAYS IN MONTENEGRO